Flora-King/my_wage_calculator/README.md

 ![Screenshot 2023-03-13 at 20 06 50](https://user-images.githubusercontent.com/106548101/224820144-66c9335a-df8f-4189-a8e7-fe726077399e.png)

-* However if the user chooses option 1, then the program proceeds to ask the user to enter their tax code and gross earnings
+* However if the user chooses option 1, then the program proceeds requesting the user to input their tax code and gross annual earnings

 ![Screenshot 2023-03-13 at 20 08 23](https://user-images.githubusercontent.com/106548101/224820434-0ec1408c-227e-4c16-b0fd-33a769fba02c.png)